sigmoidF1: A Smooth F1 Score Surrogate Loss for Multilabel Classification: Experimental Setup

 \section{Experimental Setup}

-We test multilabel learning using our proposed \emph{sigmoidF1} loss function on three datasets across different modalities (image and text).
-We take a state-of-the-art model that generates an embedding layer and append a sigmoid activation and different losses.
-Multilabel deep learning is usually implemented with sigmoid cross-entropy directly on the last neural layer (a simplification of the OVA and PAL reductions).
-We follow this approach for our experiments (e.g. in the BERT domain~\citep{bigBird, BERT}).
-Existing baselines in the literature tend to include multilabel reformulation choices: only keeping the top-n occurring classes (often 4--10)~\cite[e.g.,][]{textClassificationLeCun, CUNHA}, multiclass classification on each entity within an example (objects in an image, expressions in a text)~\cite[e.g.,][]{COCO, multilabelImage1, multilabelImage2, multilabelImage3}.
+We test multilabel learning using our proposed \emph{sigmoidF1} loss function on four datasets across different modalities (image and text).
+For each modality we take a state-of-the-art model that generates an embedding layer and append a sigmoid activation and different losses.
+Multilabel deep learning is usually implemented with sigmoid binary cross-entropy directly on the last neural layer (a simplification of the OVA and PAL reductions).
+We follow this approach for our experiments (e.g., in (large) language models~\citep{bigBird, BERT}).
+Some baselines include multilabel reformulation choices: only keeping the top-$n$ occurring classes (often 4--10)~\citep[e.g.,][]{textClassificationLeCun, CUNHA}, multiclass classification on each entity within an example (objects in an image, expressions in a text)~\citep[e.g.,][]{COCO, multilabelImage1, multilabelImage2, multilabelImage3}.
+We refrain from doing so.